shadowwalkerzh/custom-docker-images/README.md

 # custom-docker-images
 This repository is to customize a series of infrastructure docker images to make your development easier and quicker.
+Provide infra images alpine with timezone `Asia/Shanghai`, python2.7 and python 3.9 with timezone `Asia/Shanghai`, mysql image `pub-mysql` and mongodb image `pub-mongodb`.

 ## infra-images
 ### alpine-shanghai-base